 - 1. What is Your Excellency's Government position on the prosecution of its nationals in Iraq under the Anti-Terrorism Law no. 13 of 2005 including for crimes that carry capital punishment?
 Did the Government intervene or does it plan to intervene to ensure that the right to a fair trial of its nationals is upheld if they are tried in Iraq? - 2.
-Does the British Government seek the extradition of its nationals who may be prosecuted for terrorism related crimes in Iraq? - 3.
-Please indicate whether Your Excellency's Government has officially sought information from the Iraqi authorities about the number and identities of its own nationals facing trial in Iraq in connection with offences of terrorism, including for membership in or association with ISIL. - 4.
-Please provide information on the number of nationals of the UK that are being prosecuted in Iraq for terrorism-related offenses.
-Please indicate whether consular protection was extended to any British national and the steps taken to ensure full respect of their human rights.
-If no action was undertaken, please explain why, and how this is consistent with the UK's international human rights obligations under the universal and regional Conventions it has ratified. - 5.
+Does the Turkish Government seek the extradition of its nationals who may be prosecuted for terrorism related crimes in Iraq? - 3.
+Please indicate whether Your Excellency's Government has officially sought information from the Iraqi authorities about the number and identities of its own nationals facing trial in Iraq in connection with offences of terrorism, including for membership in or association with ISIL.
+In this respect, please provide information on the number of nationals of Turkey that are being prosecuted in Iraq for terrorism-related offenses. - 4.
+Please indicate whether consular protection was extended to any Turkish national and the steps taken to ensure full respect of their human rights.
+If no action was undertaken, please explain why, and how this is consistent with Turkey's international human rights obligations under the universal and regional Conventions it has ratified. - 5.
 Please indicate whether Your Excellency's Government has provided the families of its nationals facing trial or execution, or sentenced to death for terrorism in Iraq, with any information related to the conditions of detention, the trial or the execution. - 6.
-Please indicate what steps have been taken to address the rights and protection of British children in Iraq who are detained and/or awaiting trial, or whose parents are detained or awaiting trial.
+Please indicate what steps have been taken to address the rights and protection of Turkish women and children in Iraq who are detained and/or awaiting trial for terrorism-related charges.